noynaert/csc346handouts/00_Getting_Started/00_030_ReadingFromFileAndExceptions.md

 ## Reading from a file

 First, there is the question of where to put the file to be read.
 It needs to be placed in the "root" of the project folder.

-My trick in VS Code is to click on the `README.md` file and then create a new file there.

 ```java
 import java.io.File;